 Strategic Risk is the risk of the current and prospective impact on earnings or capital arising from adverse business conditions, improper implementation of decisions, or lack of responsiveness to industry changes.
-The Company monitors changes to the external and internal financial and competitive environment and assesses the impact on its overall strategy at regular intervals.
+The existing and potential for growth that the Company aims creates inevitably strategic risk.
+Within the Company the external and internal financial and competitive environment are monitored and assessed in terms of impact on the overall strategy at regular intervals.
 Management monitors all business targets versus actual experience and is very agile in adjusting its business goals in response to changes in the market, competitive or regulatory environment.